Last Updated on

 We have been led to believe that security cameras protect people and property but haven’t you ever notice that in most cases surveillance videos are viewed only after an incident occurs?
-Usually after a home or business has been burglarized, vandalized or worse yet after a devastating home invasion.
-Burglar alarms are also toted as our first line of defense but with a 15 to 45 second alarm delay, the smash and grab artist has already burst into your homes or businesses and grabbed items and information they wanted and got away before the police arrive or your burglar alarm notifying you.
+Usually, after a home or business has been burglarized, vandalized or worse yet after a devastating home invasion.
+Burglar alarms are also toted as our first line of defense but with a 15 to 45-second alarm delay, the smash and grab artist has already burst into your homes or businesses and grabbed items and information they wanted and got away before the police arrive or your burglar alarm notifying you.

-After being in the business of installing security cameras for over 15 years and reviewing hundreds of hours of surveillance video, I’ve notice that experienced burglars and home invaders hide their faces from security cameras so they are not recognized before they are close to them.
+After being in the business of installing security cameras for over 15 years and reviewing hundreds of hours of surveillance video, I’ve noticed that experienced burglars and home invaders hide their faces from security cameras so they are not recognized before they are close to them.
 They know that using a hoodie or keeping their faces turned from camera view is their best defense.
-If you’re going to spend your hard earned money to buy high definition security cameras only to later watch someone break into your home or business in a high definition video replay then you’re on the loosing end twice over.
+If you’re going to spend your hard earned money to buy high definition security cameras only to later watch someone break into your home or business in a high definition video replay then you’re on the losing end twice over.

 There are 3 features today’s security camera systems must have to quickly respond to threats.
 You shouldn’t have to wait for an actual break-in to occur only to view the incident in hindsight.
-You need a security cameras that are built to notify you of suspicious activity and take action on their own if you are not responding to alerts.
-Also, your camera system should be able to connect to third party devices that can help warn off potential thieves with lights, irritant spray devices or sirens that can automatically turn on and off when someone enters a certain area.
+You need security cameras that are built to notify you of suspicious activity and take action on their own if you are not responding to alerts.
+Also, your camera system should be able to connect to third-party devices that can help ward off potential thieves with lights, irritant spray devices or sirens that can automatically turn on and off when someone enters a certain area.
 Voice recordings can also be activated to scare off intruders as well.

 Push Notification allows security cameras to work as a perimeter alarm.
 When motion is detected in a camera’s view it will alert you of that motion via your mobile phone, giving you time to respond to what you see live.
-A security camera system with Smart Push Notification allow you to pick zones within a camera’s view so you’ll be notified only when there’s a particular type of motion within those zones.
+A security camera system with Smart Push Notification allows you to pick zones within a camera’s view so you’ll be notified only when there’s a particular type of motion within those zones.
 You can also set the time you want to be notified and how sensitive you want these zones to be.
-Also with smart push notification you can turn on and off your alerts depending on your schedule.
+Also with smart push notification, you can turn on and off your alerts depending on your schedule.

 When I’m doing yard work at home, I can quickly turn off the push notifications with one button on my security camera app so my phone doesn’t give me multiple notifications when I’m moving in front of my security cameras.
 The cameras are still recording motion but not sending an alarm to my mobile phone every time I move in front of it.